MooreJesseB/transparent_cache_proxy/README.md

 Now all of your http traffic will be routed through the proxy server.
 Open chrome and start browsing!

+The cache is also configurable.
+You can edit the file `./app/cache/cacheConfig.js` to adjust the cache settings.
+The three settings that are currently supported are:
+* `cacheDuration` - How long an element will stay in the cache.
+* `cacheSizeBytes` - How large, in bytes, the cache can be before removing old elements.
+* `cacheSizeElements` - How many unique url elements the cache can store before removing old elements.

 ## Contributing

 1. Fork it!